What is Available?

 The COCC Foundation is a group of interested and concerned private citizens from throughout the College District who donate their time and effort to help COCC's students and to improve College programs.
 Read more.

-The Turner Supplemental Childcare Award is a program to supplement the costs of childcare.
-Application is available.
+The COCC Childcare Assistance Fund is a program to supplement the cost of childcare.
+Read more.

 COCC Merit Scholarship

 Merit scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
 Read more.

 Federal Work-Study Program

 The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing then to earn money to help pay education expenses.
 We encourage community service work and work related to each student's course of study.
 Read More

 Federal Student Loans

 COCC participates in the Federal Direct Loan Program.
 To be eligible for a Federal Direct Loans, students must be enrolled in at least six credit hours and may not be in default on a prior loan or owe a grant repayment.
 Read More

 Students who believe they may be eligible for veteran's benefits (such as a veteran, a widow or a dependent of a disabled veteran) should contact the Veterans Certifying Official.
 Read More